-In December 2022, we agreed to allow Healthcare Homes, a U.K. based operator representing 3.1%, 2.9% and 2.4% of total revenue (excluding the impact of write-offs) for the years ended December 31, 2023, 2022 and 2021, respectively, the ability to defer up to £6.7 million of contractual rent from January 2023 through April 2023 with regular payments required to resume in May 2023.
+In December 2022, we agreed to allow Healthcare Homes, a U.K. based operator, to defer £6.7 million of contractual rent from January 2023 through April 2023 with regular payments required to resume in May 2023.
 During the fourth quarter of 2023, the rent deferral agreement and lease agreement were amended to, among other things, extend the repayment period for the rent deferral to six years, with full repayment due by April 1, 2030, and grant Omega the right to extend the lease by two years.
-During the three and six months ended June 30, 2023, Healthcare Homes elected to defer £1.7 million (\$2.1 million in USD) and £6.7 million (\$8.2 million in USD), respectively, of contractual rent in accordance with the December 2022 agreement.
 In May 2023, Healthcare Homes resumed making full contractual rent payments.
+In the third quarter of 2024, Healthcare Homes began making quarter repayments of the deferred rent.
 Healthcare Homes has remained on a straight-line basis of revenue recognition.